“Are you okay?”

 The doctor tells me to

-she’s been diagnosed with Bell’s Palsy three times, although I read it’s rare
+been diagnosed with Bell’s palsy three times, although I read it’s rare a

 virus.
 “Whatever stress you’re under,” she says, “I suggest you let it go.”